Baihetan Dam: History

+Experts have noted the 4-year construction period as being exceptionally fast for a project of its type.

 Power generation

 The facility generates power by utilizing 16 turbines, each with a generating capacity of 1.0 GW, taking the generating capacity to 16,000 MW.
 In terms of generating capacity, it is the second largest hydroelectric power plant in the world, after the Three Gorges Dam.
-It is estimated to generate 62.44 billion kilowatt-hour (kWh) annually and will save about 90.45 million tons of coal per year and consequently reduce annual carbon emissions by 248.4 million tonnes.
+It is estimated to generate 62.44 terawatt-hours (TWh) annually and will save about 90.45 million tons of coal per year and consequently reduce annual carbon emissions by 248.4 million tonnes.